 The Chair of the Centre reviews requests for visits.
 The typical stay is between 4-12 months.
 The department is unable to provide any financial support, office space or assistance with housing.
 We will arrange for access to the libraries and wireless network.
 Visitors are expected to participate in the academic, intellectual and social life of the department and will normally be expected to deliver a colloquium during their stay.

 The department welcomes post-doctoral fellows to the department where the postdoctoral fellow’s project can be supported by one or more of our faculty members, and where the stay will contribute to the postdoctoral fellow’s research and the intellectual life of the department.
 If you wish to be a post-doctoral fellow with the department, you must connect with a faculty member within the department who is willing to supervise your project.
-You must also secure external funding of at least $27, 500 from an external granting agency or fellowship program.
+You must also secure external funding of at least $35, 500 per year from an external granting agency or fellowship program.
 The department cannot host self-funded postdoctoral fellows.
 Please see the School of Graduate Studies procedures related to post-doctoral fellowships.
 Once your fellowship has been confirmed by your departmental supervisor and you have secured funding, the department will issue a Letter of Engagement and register you as a postdoctoral fellow with the School of Graduate Studies.

 Visiting Graduate Students